-1. Introduction
+24 1.
+Introduction

-The IceCube Neutrino Observatory [1, 2] is a cubic kilometer sized array of 5,160 photomultiplier tubes (PMTs) buried in the Antarctic ice sheet designed to observe high energy neutrinos 26 interacting with the ice [3].
-In 2011, the IceCube collaboration completed the installation of 86 vertical strings of PMT modules; 8 of which were arranged in a more densely arranged array for the DeepCore detector [4] and the remaining for the main IceCube detector.
-Each string in the detector contains 60 digital optical modules (DOMs), that contain a single PMT each, as well as all required electronics [5].
-The DOMs extend from 1450 m to 2450 m below the surface of the ice sheet and are spaced 17 m apart in the IceCube detector, and 7 m apart in the DeepCore detector.
+The IceCube Neutrino Observatory [1,2] is a cubic-kilometer-sized array of 5,160 photomultiplier 25 tubes (PMTs) buried in the Antarctic ice sheet designed to observe high-energy neutrinos interact-26 ing with the ice [3].
+In 2011, the IceCube Collaboration completed the installation of 86 vertical 27 strings of PMT modules, eight of which were arranged in a denser array for the DeepCore detec-28 tor [4] and the remaining for the main IceCube detector.
+Each string in the detector contains 60 29 digital optical modules (DOMs), that contain a single PMT each, as well as all required electron-30 ics [5].
+The DOMs extend from 1450 m to 2450 m below the surface of the ice sheet and are spaced 31 17 m apart in the IceCube detector, and 7 m apart in the DeepCore detector.
+32 Each DOM consists of a 0.5" thick spherical glass pressure vessel that houses a single down 33 facing 10" R7081-02 PMT from Hamamatsu Photonics [6].
+The PMT is specified for wavelengths 34 ranging from 300 nm to 650 nm, with peak quantum efficiency of 25% near 390 nm, classified as 35 normal quantum efficiency (NQE) DOMs.
+Each PMT is coupled to the glass housing with optical 36

-Each DOM consists of a 0.5" thick spherical glass pressure vessel that houses a single down facing 10" R7081-02 PMT from Hamamatsu Photonics [6].
-The PMT is specified for wavelengths ranging from 300 nm to 650 nm, with peak quantum efficiency of 25% near 390 nm.
-Each PMT is coupled to the glass housing with optical gel and is surrounded by a wire mesh of μ metal to reduce the effect of the ambient Earth's magnetic field.
+${37}$ gel and is surrounded by a wire mesh of μ metal to reduce the effect of the Earth's ambient magnetic

+38 field.
 Then glass housing is transparent to wavelengths 350 nm and above [7].